History of the floppy disk: Twiggy

 During the development of the Apple Lisa, Apple developed a disk format codenamed Twiggy and officially known as FileWare.
-While basically similar to a standard 5 1/4-inch disk, the Twiggy disk had an additional set of write windows on the top of the disk with the label running down the side.
-The drive was also present in prototypes of the original Apple Macintosh computer, but was removed in both the Mac and later versions of the Lisa in favor of the 3 1/2-inch floppy disk from Sony.
+While basically similar to a standard 5¼-inch disk, the Twiggy disk had an additional set of write windows on the top of the disk with the label running down the side.
+The drive was also present in prototypes of the original Apple Macintosh computer, but was removed in both the Mac and later versions of the Lisa in favor of the 3½-inch floppy disk from Sony.
 The drives were notoriously unreliable, and Apple was criticized for needlessly diverging from industry standards.

-The 3-inch compact floppy disk
+Microfloppy format war

-Throughout the early 1980s, the limitations of the 5 1/4-inch format were starting to become clear.
-Originally designed to be smaller and more practical than the 8-inch format, the 5 1/4-inch system was itself too large, and as the quality of the recording media grew, the same amount of data could be placed on a smaller surface.
-Another problem was that the 5 1/4-inch disks were simply scaled down versions of the 8-inch disks, which had never really been engineered for ease of use.
+Throughout the early 1980s, the limitations of the 5¼-inch format were starting to become clear.
+Originally designed to be smaller and more practical than the 8-inch format, the 5¼-inch system was itself too large, and as the quality of the recording media grew, the same amount of data could be placed on a smaller surface.
+Another problem was that the 5¼-inch disks were simply scaled down versions of the 8-inch disks, which had never really been engineered for ease of use.
 The thin folded-plastic shell allowed the disk to be easily damaged through bending and allowed dirt to get onto the disk surface through the opening.